 Mr. Trach also handles high-stakes claims brought by shareholders, customers, and competitors, including in connection with securities fraud allegations, shareholder derivatives suits, consumer class actions, and product liability class actions and claims.

-Mr. Trach is a former Assistant US Attorney for the District of Massachusetts.
-During his tenure, he conducted more than a dozen separate investigations resulting in the indictment of over 30 defendants on charges including drug-trafficking conspiracy, money laundering, and identity theft.
-Mr. Trach tried numerous cases, including the murder-for-hire trial and conviction of a defendant charged with attempting to hire a hit man to murder several witnesses against him in a separate federal fraud case.
+Prior to joining Latham, Mr. Trach served as Assistant US Attorney for the District of Massachusetts.
+During his tenure, he conducted more than a dozen separate investigations, resulting in the indictment of more than 30 defendants on charges including drug-trafficking conspiracy, money laundering, and identity theft.
+Mr. Trach successfully tried numerous cases, including securing the conviction of a defendant charged with attempting to hire a hit man to murder several witnesses against him in a separate federal fraud case.